To contact Special Olympics Alberta board members, please email firstname.lastname@example.org.

 Is a Principal in Western Canada’s largest independent insurance brokerage firm.
 He is an Insurance Broker and Risk Management Specialist with two decades of experience.
 A manufacturing practice leader and account executive who provides general insurance and risk management services to private and public Alberta-based companies with operations and sales around the world.
 Previous board experience includes the Support Network Foundation, the Edmonton International Film Festival, the Alberta Science and Technology Awards, and the World Trade Center Committee for the Edmonton Chamber of Commerce.
 Paavo is also a passionate cyclist who has traveled to three continents to ride in 12 countries.

-Scott Laluk - Director of finance - Calgary
+mELISSA KLEBECK - Director of finance - eDMONTON

 He currently is the Dealer Principal and General manager for Bavaria BMW and has worked in the car industry for the last 30 years.
 Additionally, he also sits on two boards: one being the President of the Edmonton Motor Dealers Association and secondly he is a board member of the Alberta Dealers Association.
 From 2005 to 2011, he was elected to service as councilor on the largest summer village at Pigeon Lake, AB (Golden Days).